Prasukj7-arch/MediCheck/README.md

 1. **Sign Up**: Create a new account with your email and password
 2. **Login**: Sign in to access your personalized dashboard
 3. **Explore Features**: Use the sidebar to navigate between different features

+### Using Appointment Booking
+1. **Manual Booking**:
+   - Navigate to "Book Appointment Details" in the sidebar
+   - Fill out the appointment form with doctor name, specialty, date, time, and reason
+   - Click "Check Availability" to see available time slots
+   - Click "Book Appointment" to confirm your booking

+2. **Chatbot Booking**:
+   - Click the chatbot icon (🤖) in the bottom right corner
+   - Type or say: "I want to book an appointment with Dr. Smith for Cardiology on 2024-01-15 at 10:00 for chest pain"
+   - The chatbot will automatically parse your request and book the appointment

+3. **Managing Appointments**:
+   - View all your appointments in the appointments section
+   - Edit or delete appointments as needed
+   - Check appointment status and details

 ### Using the Symptom Scanner
 1. **Navigate to Symptom Scanner**: Click on "Symptom Scanner" in the sidebar